Can you lose weight using Omega oil with omega-3? Whatever you do, don’t use fish oil

 Why is omega-3 so essential?

 In a typical Western diet we tend to consume too much omega-6 and omega-9, and do not take care to get a sufficient dose of omega-3 fatty acids.
-There should be a balance between these various omega fatty acids - ideally between 2:1 and 4:1 (omega-3 and omega-6).
+There should be a balance between these various omega fatty acids - ideally between 2:1 and 4:1 (omega-6 and omega-3).
 In reality these proportions are closer to between 10:1 and 30:1 for most Europeans.

 Aside from the fact that your body needs omega fatty acids to stay healthy, the right balance of these omegas is also beneficial in other ways.
-Research has shown that sufficient omega-3 and omega-6 levels can normalise your cholesterol, while they also reduce the chance of cardiovascular disease.
+Research has shown that a good balance of omega-3 and omega-6 levels can normalise your cholesterol, while they also reduce the chance of cardiovascular disease.
 A good balance can influence your blood pressure, stop inflammatory diseases and help your platelets.
 If you'd like to know more about omega 3/6/9, then read on.

 Aren't omega fatty acids derived from fish oil?

 A large amount of farmed fish contains the NON-essential fatty acids, EPA and DHA.
 While these are important, our bodies can produce them.
 Furthermore, these are just two of the ten fatty acids in the omega-3 family, and the essential ALA and LA as well as the other eight omega fatty acids and omega-6 and omega-9 are not derived from fish oil

 It must also be added that fish today often contain heavy metals, endocrine disruptors, pesticides, antibiotics and many other poisons.
 What this means is that fish oil is not a healthy alternative when it comes to getting omega-3.
 Rather choose a plant-based variety that contains omega-3, omega-6 and omega-9, as it will give your body what it truly needs.

 If you want to lose weight, then an omega oil boost with omega-3 will help